jdc72/Hubitat/oppo_disc_player/README.md

 # Oppo Disc Player - Hubitat Driver

-This repository contains a custom driver for integrating an Oppo disc player (BDP or UDP model) with Hubitat.
-The driver enables remote-like control via LAN connections (either TCP directly or TCP-to-serial) and displays current status information of your Oppo player.
+This repository contains a custom driver for integrating an Oppo disc players with Hubitat.
+The driver enables remote-like control via LAN connections (either Ethernet or Ethernet-to-serial) and displays current status information of your Oppo player.

+## Compatibility
+- Oppo BDP players
+- Oppo UDP players

 ## Features
 - Control of the Oppo player (e.g., playback, power, track information).
-- Supports communication over RS232 and Ethernet.
+- Supports communication to the Oppo via its Ethernet and R232 ports.
 - Retrieves and displays status updates (e.g., playback state, disc information).
 - Enhances track information with MusicBrainz queries and manual inputs.
 - Compatibility with Oppo BDP and UDP models.

 ## Requirements
-The driver requires:
-- An Oppo BDP/UDP player with RS232 or Ethernet control.
+- Oppo BDP or UDP player
-- (Optional) RS232-to-Ethernet converter if using a serial connection (e.g., PUSR USR-TCP232-302).
+- (for serial connections) Ethernet-to-Serial converter (e.g. PUSR USR-TCP232-302)
+- (for serial connections) DB9 Null Modem Cable

 ## Installation